V4Fire/Core/src/core/data/README.md

 Basically, the result of a middleware function is ignoring, with the exceptions of promises and functions.
 If some middleware returns a promise, it will be awaited.
-And if at least one of middlewares returns a function, then the result of invoking this function will be returned as the request result.
+And if at least one of the middlewares returns a function, then the result of invoking this function will be returned as the request result.
 It can be helpful to organize mocks of data and other similar cases when you don't want to execute a real request.

 ```js